gadgieOps/zsh-kali/README.md

 zsh-kali
 =========

 Ansible role that installs zsh and sets as users default shell.
-The [.zshrc from kali linux](https://gitlab.com/kalilinux/packages/kali-defaults/-/blob/kali/master/etc/skel/.zshrc) is added.
+The [.zshrc from kali linux](https://gitlab.com/kalilinux/packages/kali-defaults/-/blob/kali/master/etc/skel/.zshrc) is used with auto completion and suggestions enabled by default too.

 Example:
 ~~~